luisv01/luisv01.github.io/Real-Time-Bus-Tracker/README.md

 How to Run: Please run the index.html file on a browser.
 Once the page loads, just click "Real Time Bus Tracker".
 The improvements made on this iteraton are:
 Track the buses that are currently running (every 15 seconds) by adding a marker per bus.
-The color of the marker on the map will be differenrt for each bus.
+The color of the marker on the map will be differenrt for each bus route.

 ## Roadmap of future improvements:
-Add different routes and give the suer the ablility to select from a list of routes.
+Add different routes and give the user the ablility to select from a list of routes.

 ## License information
 MIT License